 Dominance – direct, demanding, and strong-willed.
 Competition and winning are important.
 They are not normally good listeners.
 And they really don’t want to spend time in class where they don’t see competence, concrete results, challenges, and independence.
 Besides they are always in a hurry and want to get out early, and he or she often interrupts and is often seen as impolite and argumentative – especially if their view of the world differs from that of the trainer/facilitator.

 A PPT Deck with loose notes and limited interaction – usually don’t like role plays – the debate is OK and talking too if they can dominate.
 Instructors need to handle and be direct.
 These folks normally don’t like rigidly designed e- or m-learning.

 They love change and freedom – no restrictions or limitations.
 Usually are task-focused.
 And, embrace change because it brings opportunities to excel.
 They tend to tell rather than ask too.

 DiSC i personalities like to be coached, have freedom of expression, lots of friendship, and happiness.
 By the way, they love change.

 A PPT Deck with loose notes and lots of interaction including role-plays.
 Though not good listeners, they are usually open and friendly, eager to talk, jumping from subject to subject.
 By the way, like the D they love change and focus on the people side of the business.

-Usually, they have calm appearance and are easy going.
+Usually, they have a calm appearance and are easygoing.
 Excitement is rarer, though they usually are light-hearted, and they dislike change – especially if it directly impacts their job or they feel it may.
 They are very people-focused.

 A PPT Deck is OK if the facilitator/instructor has a slow pace and takes time to answer questions in sufficient detail (while this is taking place the D is huffing and the I is nodding their heads).
 Use Job Aids and supplemental readings.